-Barker, a Republican, was the representative for Pennsylvania's 17th congressional district from 1865 to 1867.
+Barker was the representative for Pennsylvania’s 17th congressional district and was a Republican.
+He served from 1865 to 1867.

 From Dec 1865 to Mar 1867, Barker missed 277 of 613 roll call votes, which is 45.2%.
 This is much worse than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|